The advantage of quantum control in many-body Hamiltonian learning: Results

 We resolve these questions by invoking the ETH, a conjecture for how thermalization occurs in closed Hamiltonian systems.
 The ETH concerns the matrix elements of local operators in the Hamiltonian eigenbasis.
 It posits that (i) the diagonal matrix elements are equal to the expectation value of the operator in a corresponding thermal state, and (ii) the off-diagonal matrix elements have magnitude exponentially small in the system size, and are random up to certain macroscopic constraints~\cite{srednicki1994chaos,rigol2008thermalization,d2016quantum,deutsch2018eigenstate}.
 We formulate these conditions precisely in Appendix~\ref{app:ETH}.
 The core tenets of the ETH have been thoroughly validated by extensive numerical studies across many Hamiltonians; see Ref.~\cite{d2016quantum} for a comprehensive review.
 Taking the validity of ETH as an assumption, we establish the following theorem: \begin{theorem}[informal] Consider a Hamiltonian $H(\mathbf{u})$ with an extensive number, $N_p = \Omega(N)$, of unknown parameters $\mathbf{u}$, and either no quantum control or discrete quantum control with a constant number, $L = \mathcal{O}(1)$, of interleaved operations.
 Suppose that, within the states accessed by an experiment, the Hamiltonian obeys the ETH and that its thermal expectation values have bounded derivatives with respect to the temperature.
-Then learning the parameters $\mathbf{u}$ with maximum RMS error $\epsilon$ requires a total experimental time, $T = \Omega(\epsilon^{-2})$, as long as the time is sub-exponential in the system size, $T = o(\text{exp}(N))$. \end{theorem} The required condition on derivatives of thermal expectation values is quite loose, and is a standard feature of the thermodynamic limit.
+Then learning the parameters $\mathbf{u}$ with maximum RMS error $\epsilon$ requires a total experimental time, $T = \Omega(\epsilon^{-2})$, as long as the time is sub-exponential in the system size, $T = o(\text{exp}(N))$. \end{theorem} The theorem holds for arbitrary state preparation and measurement, so long as the Hamiltonian is thermalizing on the states accessed during the experiment.
+The required condition on derivatives of thermal expectation values is quite loose, and is a standard feature of the thermodynamic limit.
 (In Appendix~\ref{app: bounded derivative}, we prove it holds for geometrically local Hamiltonians whenever correlations decay exponentially~\cite{kliesch2014locality,bluhm2022exponential}.)
 The restriction to sub-exponential times is natural, since at later times the system may exhibit non-thermal revivals that are not captured by the ETH.

 Our proof of Theorem~\ref{thm:eth_learning_informal} relies on several technical lemmas, which may be of interest for future work on multi-parameter Hamiltonian learning or rigorous analysis of thermalizing Hamiltonians.
 We begin by expressing the quantum Fisher information in terms of time-integrals over operators entering the Hamiltonian, which are then amenable to analysis via the ETH.
 We establish that the spectral norm of the contribution of off-diagonal matrix elements of these operators is bounded above by $\mathcal{O}(t^{1/2})$, and hence cannot lead to learning at the Heisenberg limit.
 Our proof leverages techniques from random matrix theory.
 Meanwhile, the diagonal matrix elements grow instead as $\mathcal{O}(t)$.
 However, we show that their contribution to the Fisher information matrix is low-rank when the derivatives of thermal expectation values are bounded.
 Intriguingly, this rank-deficiency is only a limitation for \emph{many}-parameter learning.
 In keeping with our initial intuition, we find that Heisenberg-limited learning is possible for many-body Hamiltonians where only a constant number of parameters are unknown, using non-local measurement strategies (Appendix~\ref{app:ETH_single_parameters}).